shannonpeng/shannonpeng.com/app/content/projects/mit-muses-mean-girls.md

 </div>

-Turns out n = 9: we had 9 members of our group pose with their phones in various locations for the final scene of our shoot.
+Turns out that n = 9: for the final scene of our shoot, we had 9 members of our group pose with their phones in various locations around the dorm.
 I decided to make this one look like an official movie poster by adding credits at the bottom and a quote at the top, "On Wednesdays, we rehearse," which references the line, "On Wednesdays, we wear pink," in the movie.
 (Coincidentally, we did have Wednesday rehearsals this semester.)

 Recreating scenes and posters from my favorite movies is always a fun challenge, and I look forward to it every semester with the Muses!